 The voting process takes place during September – October every two years (even years).
-Eligible papers include those appearing in the eight issues of JoS (including special editions) published in any two year period (e.g. December 08 – November 10).
+Eligible papers include those appearing in the eight issues of JoS (including special editions) published in any two year period (e.g. December 16 – November 18; the final issue in the year of the Award, the 4 issues of the following odd year, and then the first 3 issues in the year of the next Award).
 Papers authored by members of the JoS EB and Guest Editors of Special Editions published within the two-year time frame of the specific voting year are not eligible to be considered for the Prize.

 In the year that the Prize is to be awarded, a selection committee of 12 people is assembled.
 The Committee comprises all members of the JoS Editorial Board plus 2 self-nominated members from both the JoS Editorial Advisory Board and the JoS International Editorial Board.